marjoleinF/gamtree/README.md

 The computational burden of fitting smoothing splines can be much heavier than of fitting parametric splines.
-Similarly, function `gamtree` is has substantially higher computational load than function `splinetree`.
-Yet, `gamtree` does not require the user to choose a fixed value for the degrees of freedom of the spline, but selects the optimal value of the smoothing parameter in a data-driven manner.
-A disadvantage of `gamtree` is that it does not allow for keeping the spline bases identical between nodes.
+Similarly, function `gamtree` is substantially higher than function `splinetree`.
+Yet, `gamtree` does not require the user to choose a fixed value for the degrees of freedom of the spline, but select the optimal value of the smoothing parameter in a data-driven manner.
-Yet, in case of substantial shape differences between subgroups, this might also be an advantage.

 ### Specifying the model formula